 Because these mental and physical leaps in children are fairly predictable, you can also predict when sleep regressions are likely to happen.

-4 month sleep regression
+4 month sleep regression survival tips

 The first sleep regression (and the one that takes parents by surprise the most) is the four month sleep regression.
 At this age, your child is becoming more aware of the world around him (that’s why he’s suddenly becoming much less focused when you’re trying to feed him!).
 All this new information and new stimulus makes it a lot harder for your little one to sleep.